juanitogan/p8-programming-fonts/README.md

 ![PICO-8 ROM font preview](https://github.com/juanitogan/p8-programming-fonts/blob/master/github-images/p8-rom-oem.png)
 <br>![PICO-8 ROM font preview](https://github.com/juanitogan/p8-programming-fonts/blob/master/github-images/p8-rom-mono-oem.png)

 I really didn't want to take the time creating this set -- because I don't see the point in punishing yourself with it -- I did enough of that with bad fonts ***and*** displays way back somewhere in the last century.
-But I knew I would be pestered for these if I didn't create them, so here they are in all their "dune" glory (you might be able to figure out what that means if you find this 4x6 font to be worse than all other 4x6 fonts like I do).
+Isn't the primary point of third-party code editors to bring consistency to all your languages, and not diversity?
+But I knew I would be pestered for these anyway if I didn't create them, so here they are in all their "dune" glory (you might be able to figure out what that means if you find this 4x6 font to be worse than all other 4x6 fonts like I do).
 I even created these as multi-font FON files (same font in multiple bitmap resolutions) so that your editor should let you zoom in pretty big before Windows decides you're totally insane and replaces it with a default vector font.
 * Windows FON fonts:
   * [**PICO-8 ROM**](https://github.com/juanitogan/p8-programming-fonts/raw/master/bitmap-fonts/p8-rom.fon)
   * [**PICO-8 ROM OEM**](https://github.com/juanitogan/p8-programming-fonts/raw/master/bitmap-fonts/p8-rom-oem.fon)